The Queen of the Caribbean: Plot summary

-Four years have passed since the battle of Gibraltar.
-The Black Corsair has tracked Duke Van Guld down to Veracruz at last, and has formed an alliance with Nicholas van Hoorn, Michel de Grammont and Laurens de Graaf, three of the most formidable pirates in the Gulf, to finally bring his foe to justice.
-After Van Guld explodes his ship as a final resource, the Black Corsair and some of his men manage to escape and are lost in the jungles, at which point they're captured by the native Caribs.
-Fortunately for them, Honorata had shipwrecked on the coast before and was believed by the natives to be a sea deity and then followed as their queen.
+Four years have passed since the pirates' sacking of Maracaibo and Gibraltar.
+The Black Corsair has tracked his nemesis, Duke Van Guld, down to Veracruz at last, and (after his mighty ally Olonnais had been killed by some red men) he formed an alliance with Nicholas van Hoorn, Michel de Grammont and Laurens de Graaf, three of the most formidable pirates in the Gulf, to finally bring the traitor to justice.
+After Van Guld explodes his ship as a final resource, the Black Corsair and some of his men (the very same Carmaux, Van Stiller and Moko from the first novel) are lost in the jungles, at which point they're captured by the native Caribs.
+Fortunately for the filibusters, Honorata Van Guld had shipwrecked on that coast before and was believed by the natives to be a sea deity and then followed as their queen.
 After they're freed by her, the Corsair decides to stop his piracy and return with Honorata to Italy.

 The Series

 The quest for vengeance stretches over the course of several novels: The Black Corsair (Il corsaro nero),The Queen of the Caribbean (La regina dei Caraibi), Yolanda, The Black Corsair's Daughter (Jolanda, la figlia del Corsaro Nero), and The Son of the Red Corsair (Il figlio del corsaro rosso).